wilson9001/LearningWebSockets/README.md

 5b.
 Start a netcat ("nc" command) server listening for incoming TCP connections on a port of your choosing, and such that its output is piped to the sha1sum command.
 Then test your client program by redirecting the contents of alpha.txt (from the tar file) to the program's standard input (using input redirection on the shell).
 Show: 1) the pipeline you used to run nc, and its output (after the client finished executing); and 2) the command line you used to run the client program.
 The output of the nc pipeline should equal the following: 0ef39a3f241cdd6552ad131e01afa9171b3dab8d

 5c.
 Modify client.c, such that after all the data read from stdin has been sent to the socket, the server reads from the socket and prints it out to stdout (you should be able to use the code you commented out in 2d).
-Then execute your your client program such that 1) you are sending data to the standard HTTP port at www.sandia.gov;  and that 2) you are redirecting the contents of file-http.txt (from the tar file) to the program's standard input (using input redirection on the shell).
+Then execute your client program such that 1) you are sending data to the standard HTTP port at www.sandia.gov;  and that 2) you are redirecting the contents of file-http.txt (from the tar file) to the program's standard input (using input redirection on the shell).
 Show the command line you used to run the client program and its output.
 Note that it should result in an HTTP/1.1 200 OK response.

 Submission
 Please include 1) the final modified source code for client.c and server.c, and 2) the output/writeup from requested from each of the numbered items above, in a single file